 1) Forever Redwood, based in California, uses only “extra thick high quality timbers” for their handmade bespoke swings and other wood products.
 Choose from Douglas-fir, Mosaic Eco-Wood, or Redwood that’s available in 12″, 15″ or 18″ diameters.
 You even get to customize the rope hole diameter and finish.
 Want to add your own finish?
 Go ahead – you can order the swing unfinished at no extra cost.

-Note: None of the Disk Swings come with hanging rope or hardware.
+Note: None of the Disk Swings come with rope or hanging hardware.
 No problem – any local hardware store will have reels of rope in different materials and thicknesses, along with chain and cable if you prefer to use those instead.

 Learn more about Forever Redwood’s 5 grades of wood used and the finishes they offer.